 Penalties for Sexual Exploitation of a Minor in the St. Charles, MO Area

-Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years of age the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life in prison.
+If you are facing sexploitation charges, you are facing a class B felony.
+However, if the child involved was under 14 years of age the charges increase to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life imprisonment.

 - Possessing and/or promoting child pornography